PRP for Shoulder Tendonitis: A Targeted Approach to Easing Pain

 How PRP Therapy Works for Shoulder Tendonitis

 PRP therapy uses your own blood to stimulate healing in injured tissue.
-After a small blood draw, your blood is processed in a centrifuge to concentrate the platelets—cells that contain powerful growth factors.
+After a small blood draw, a centrifuge processes your blood to concentrate the platelets—cells that contain powerful growth factors.

-The resulting platelet-rich plasma is then injected directly into the injured tendon under ultrasound guidance.
-These growth factors are believed to support tissue repair, reduce inflammation, and potentially improve tendon structure over time.
+Your doctor then injects the resulting platelet-rich plasma directly into the injured tendon under ultrasound guidance.
+These growth factors work to support tissue repair, reduce inflammation, and potentially improve tendon structure over time.

 Because PRP is derived from your own blood, the risk of rejection or allergic reaction is extremely low.
 However, outcomes can vary from person to person and should be considered within a broader treatment plan.